 The same exact symptoms can arise if you have a gallbladder that is getting disturbed signals from the stomach or small intestine.
 So, in most cases, the therapies are the same for both, with the caveat that provoking bile flow with large amounts fats in folks without a gallbladder is not advised.
 A more kind and gentle approach is used.

 I have numerous free articles and videos that discuss the importance of the integrity of the intestinal skin, and the critical nature of the digestive coordination between the acid production in the stomach, the production of the pancreatic and duodenal digestive enzymes, the bile flow from the liver and gallbladder and the microbes that weave it all together.
-This, in great detail, is the topic of my upcoming book, Eat Wheat, A Scientific and Clinically Proven Approach To Safely Re-introducing Wheat and Dairy Back Into Your Diet.
+This, in great detail, is the topic of my book, Eat Wheat, A Scientific and Clinically Proven Approach To Safely Re-introducing Wheat and Dairy Back Into Your Diet.

 Low Cholesterol Diets Linked to Indigestion and a Blood Sugar Epidemic